serverless/components/README.md

 Over a year ago, we whiteboarded several groundbreaking ways we can push the boundaries of serverless dev tools (and infrastructure as code in general), and realized the only way to make that happen was to move the majority of work to the cloud.

 Now, when you deploy, or perform any other Action of a Component, that happens in our "Components Engine", which we've spent 1.5+ years building.
-For clarity, this means your source code, environment variables and credentials are passed through the Components Engine.
+For clarity, this means your source code, environment variables and temporary credentials are passed through the Components Engine.

 This is a complete change in how Serverless Framework traditionally worked.
 However, this is no different from how most build engines, CI/CD products, and cloud services work, as well as AWS CloudFormation, which Serverless Framework traditionally used.
 The "Components Engine" is a managed service, like AWS CloudFormation, CircleCI, Github, Github Actions, Hosted Gitlab, Terraform Cloud, etc.